Cedar Point

 Cedar Point, Sandusky, Ohio.

 So, I told my sons about the best roller coaster in the world.
 They suggested we go to Cedar Point to check it out.
-Since I keep becoming more and more like my father, I follow many of my sons’ suggestions.
+Since I keep becoming increasingly more like my father over the years, I follow many of my sons’ suggestions.
 We went to Cedar Point in 2004 for the first time, but the Blue Streak was no longer the most exciting roller coaster at Cedar Point.
 In fact, Cedar Point became the roller coaster capital of the world.
 There were so many roller coasters that we didn’t have time to go on all of them in one day.
 Yes, the lines for the main attractions like the Millennium Force and the Top Thrill Dragster were more than two hours long!

 Well, we loved all the roller coasters!
 But just for old time’s sake, I suggested that we ride the Blue Streak so they could experience firsthand what I had described to them.
-They were not as thrilled.
+They were not as thrilled as I was back in 1975.
 Of course, after riding all the other roller coasters, the Blue Streak was anticlimactic.
 They were like, “Dad!
-What a boring roller coaster.”
+What a boring roller coaster!”

-When we went on the Blue streak again last week, after I insisted–actually, begged–, They said they couldn’t believe how the Blue Streak could have been the main attraction at Cedar Point.
-I told them, “Just wait until you have your own children and you tell them about the rides today.
+When we went on the Blue Streak again last week, after I insisted–actually, begged–, They said they couldn’t believe how the Blue Streak could have been the main attraction at Cedar Point.
+I told them, “Just wait until you have your own children, and you tell them about the rides today.
 They will be surprised at how boring these roller coasters are.
-They’ll have something way faster and scarier.”
+They’ll have something way faster and scarier by then.”
 I don’t think I entirely convinced them.
-But roller coasters just keep getting higher and longer and faster and scarier all the time.
+But roller coasters just keep getting higher, longer, faster, and scarier all the time.

 Check out some of the roller coaster world records at Wikipedia: